Golan Heights: Shebaa Farms

+The attitude of the UN shifted during the following years.
+In 2006, the Lebanese government presented the UN with a seven-point plan that included a proposal to place the Shebaa Farms under UN administration until boundary demarcation and sovereignty were settled.
+In August of that year, the Security Council passed Resolution 1701 which "took due note" of the Lebanese plan and called for "delineation of the international borders of Lebanon, especially in those areas where the border is disputed or uncertain, including by dealing with the Shebaa farms area".

+In 2007, a UN cartographer delineated the boundaries of the region: "starting from the turning point of the 1920 French line located just south of the village of El Majidiye; from there continuing south-east along the 1946 Moughr Shab'a-Shab'a boundary until reaching the thalweg of the Wadi al-Aasal; thence following the thalweg of the wadi north-east until reaching the crest of the mountain north of the former hamlet Mazraat Barakhta and reconnecting with the 1920 line."
+As of 2023, neither Syria nor Israel have responded to the delineation, nor have Lebanon and Syria made progress towards border demarcation.

+The position of Israel, which occupied the Golan Heights in 1967 and annexed them in 1981 to the disapproval of the international community, is that the Shebaa Farms belonged to Syria and there is no case for Lebanese sovereignty.

 Ghajar

 The village of Ghajar is another complex border issue west of Shebaa farms.
 Before the 1967 war this Alawite village was in Syria.
 Residents of Ghajar accepted Israeli citizenship in 1981.
 It is divided by an international boundary, with the northern part of the village on the Lebanese side since 2000.
 Most residents hold dual Syrian and Israeli citizenship.
 Residents of both parts hold Israeli citizenship, and in the northern part often a Lebanese passport as well.
 Today the entire village is surrounded by a fence, with no division between the Israeli-occupied and Lebanese sides.
 There is an Israeli army checkpoint at the entrance to the village from the rest of the Golan Heights.

 International views

-The international community, with the exception of the United States, considers the Golan to be Syrian territory held under Israeli occupation.
-Many states recognize the Israeli occupation as being valid under the United Nations Charter on a self-defense basis, entitling Israel to extract concessions to guarantee its security from the Syrians in return for the territory.
-These states do not consider those concerns to allow for the annexation of territory captured by force.
+The international community largely considers the Golan to be Syrian territory held under Israeli occupation.Korman, Sharon (1996).
+"The Right of Conquest: The Acquisition of Territory by Force in International Law and Practice"Occupied territory: